 The Company regularly re-evaluates its practices in determining the allowance for loan losses.
-During 2014 and 2013, the Company implemented certain refinements to its allowance for loan losses methodology in order to better capture the effects of the most recent economic cycle on the Company's loan loss experience.
-Prior to June 30, 2013, the Company calculated average losses for all loan segments using a rolling 6 quarter historical period.
-Beginning with the quarter ended June 30, 2013, the Company calculated average losses for all loan segments using a rolling 8 quarter historical period (except for the commercial real estate loan segment, which used a 6 quarter historical period) and continued this methodology through March 31, 2014.
-Beginning with the quarter ended June 30, 2014, the Company calculated average losses for all loan segments using a rolling 20 quarter historical period and continued this methodology through December 31, 2014.
+During 2014, the Company implemented certain refinements to its allowance for loan losses methodology in order to better capture the effects of the most recent economic cycle on the Company's loan loss experience.
+Beginning with the quarter ended June 30, 2014, the Company began calculating average losses for all loan segments using a rolling 20 quarter historical period and continued this methodology through December 31, 2015.
+Prior to June 30, 2014, the Company calculated average losses for all loan segments using a rolling 8 quarter historical period (except for the commercial real estate loan segment, which used a 6 quarter historical period).
+If the Company continued to calculate average losses for all loan segments other than commercial real estate using a rolling 8 quarter historical period and for the commercial real estate segment using a rolling 6 quarter historical period, the Company's calculated allowance for loan loss allocation would have decreased by approximately \$1.0 million at June 30, 2014.
 Other than the changes discussed above, the Company has not made any material changes to its calculation of historical loss periods that would impact the calculation of the allowance for loan losses or provision for loan losses for the periods included in the accompanying consolidated balance sheets and statements of earnings.